 The defined benefit retirement benefit scheme is provided through a division of the Electricity Supply Pension Scheme (ESPS).
-The most recent actuarial valuation for the scheme for funding purposes was carried out at 31 December 2019; agreed actuarial valuations are carried out thereafter at intervals of not more than three years.
+The most recent actuarial valuation for the scheme for funding purposes was carried out as at 31 March 2019; agreed actuarial valuations are carried out thereafter at intervals of not more than three years.